muhammadazzazy/udemate/README.md

 - [x] Delete the user data directory before the non-headless browser starts
 - [x] Automate Udemy login by clicking on **Log in** button and automating email entry
 - [x] Replace Undetected Chromedriver with Requests + Beautiful Soup for Easy Learn spider
-- [ ] Add threads to improve performance for the following middleman spiders:
+- [x] Add threads to improve performance for the following middleman spiders:

-  - [ ] Course Couponz
+  - [x] Course Couponz
   - [x] Easy Learn
   - [x] IDownloadCoupon
+  - [x] InventHigh

+- [ ] Prevent GUI driver from starting when no new Udemy links are available
 - [ ] Automatically detect the browser major version
+- [ ] Fix false-negative enrollment status in Udemy bot
 - [ ] Package Udemate and publish to PyPI

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).